gvwilson/sensibleadventures/bookster/bookster.md

 Razi smiled broadly.
 "Of course!
 Do you also?"

-"He arrived just before dawn, in some damned flying sailboat.
+"He arrived this morning in some kind of magical flying sailboat.
 Scared the roof goats half to death, and the militia, too.
-Apparently Lady Jangchup–she's the King's Hand these days–is worried enough about us changing course to send her chief magician hawking after us under full sail."
+Apparently Lady Jangchup–she's the King's Voice in Gandan these days–is worried enough about us changing course to send her chief magician hawking after us under full sail."

 Razi laughed.  "*La*, so is old Barramarrabee dead then?
 And Roderick the Rhymer also?"